 Look at your phone.
 Now look at me.
 Now look at your phone.
 Now me.
 Okay, how many apps do you have installed on your droid?
 50?
 100?
 I bet you don’t even know!
 Pareto’s principle says you only use a handful of all of those apps on a routine basis, and you probably have that handful of apps comfortably nestled on your homescreen, amongst friendly widgets.
 But what about all of those other apps you’ve got installed?
 That game you only play once every two months, or that special camera app that only gets use when you remember it exists?

 To start those, you probably pop open your launcher’s app drawer, and scroll through screen after screen suffocating with a dense grid of icons, looking for the one you need.
 Ugh.
-Well, it really doesn’t have to be this way: You could be using Google Gesture Search for those infrequent apps, and for contacts and settings, too.
+Well, it really doesn’t have to be this way: You could be using Google Gesture Search [No Longer Available] for those infrequent apps, and for contacts and settings, too.
 It’s an official Google app, and it’s free.

 Gesture Search Basics

 Meet Gesture Search.
 You see YouTube on top because that’s the latest app I’ve launched with it (I don’t use YouTube on my device often enough to give it homescreen space).
 Now, let’s say I want to launch Angry Birds:

 I just start scrawling “A”, “N”, and so forth.
 Google Gesture search recognizes my handwriting (or finger-writing, really), and quickly offers up results after every letter.
 You don’t have to draw capital letters, either: Lowercase works just fine.